metallb/metallb/website/content/concepts/maturity.md

 when upgrading between versions, and give advance warning of removals planned for the following version.

+## Kubernetes compatibility

+The MetalLB maintainers aim to keep compatibility with the supported versions of Kubernetes.
+If a kubernetes version is not supported anymore, the compatibility is provided on best effort basis.

 ## Documentation

 Documentation exists, but hasn't been battle-tested by many readers